syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 _Conditional formatting to the Rows in Grid_

-> Note: StyleSelectors & TemplateSelectors are not supported by Silverlight
+N> StyleSelectors & TemplateSelectors are not supported by Silverlight